Investment Objectives

 Fund performance

-In July, the CC Global Balanced Income Fund – largely driven by a risk-off sentiment in equity markets, registered a loss of 0.31%.
+In September, the CC Global Balanced Income Fund registered a gain of 0.31%.

-From the fixed income front, the manager – aiming to increase the portfolio’s duration in a gradual manner, locking in coupons prior to continued easing, and exposure to European exposure – continued to take advantage of selective opportunities, namely: Zegona Finance, Rabobank , and French shipping and logistics company CMA CGM
+From the fixed income front, the manager – aiming to increase the portfolio’s duration in a gradual manner, locking in coupons prior to continued easing, and exposure to European exposure – continued to take advantage of selective opportunities, primarily by participating in initial offerings.
+Credit issuers which the fund increased its exposure to include; Air France KLM, Azelis Finance, and IGT Lottery Holdings.

 Market and investment outlook